Echuca: In popular culture

 In 1983, the Australian television mini-series, All the Rivers Run, based on a novel by Nancy Cato and starring Sigrid Thornton and John Waters, was filmed in and around Echuca.
 The local paddle steamers Pevensey and Emmylou featured in the mini-series as PS Philadelphia and PS Providence, respectively.
 The airing of this series around Australia and internationally revitalised Echuca's tourism economy.

 In 1985, parts of the Australian telemovie My Brother Tom (based on the book by James Aldridge) were filmed in Echuca.

 In the TV series Glitch, Vic, the district supervisor for the police forces of Echuca, the fictional Yoorana, and surrounding communities, is based in Echuca.

 The ABC aired an episode of Get Krack!n on 6 February 2019 satirising morning television segments about regional food and wine tourism.
 There was some concern locally about how the episode depicted the town and its effect on tourism, although the intent of the segment was to "[poke] fun at commercial morning breakfast shows and their often-condescending portrayal of rural and regional areas".

-Restaurants and dining

-Echuca has a variety of restaurants.
-Some that have been featured in The Age Good Food Guide include The Mill, Black Pudding Deli and Port 53.

-A major dining attraction in Echuca was the well known wharf-side restaurant Oscar W's.
-It held a reputation for fine dining and was awarded a Chef's Hat in the 2013 Australian Good Food and Travel Guide and had previously been awarded a hat by The Age Good Food Guide.
-It closed in 2014.

 Transport

 Echuca is connected over the Murray River to Moama by the Echuca-Moama Road Rail Bridge, completed in 1878.
 This historically significant bridge has riveted iron spans supported on cast iron pillars.
 Trains no longer run on this bridge; a dedicated rail bridge has been constructed next to the old bridge, which now only carries road vehicles.

-A second Murray River crossing was completed in July 2022.
+A second Murray River crossing, named Dhungala Bridge, was completed in July 2022.

 Echuca-Moama Transit runs three bus services hourly to Echuca East, Echuca South and Moama.
 The terminus is the Old Echuca Post Office on Hare Street.
 V/Line operates the Echuca line rail service from the local station to Melbourne via Bendigo.
 Echuca Airport is also located nearby.